-The mission of Southern Illinois University School of Medicine is to assist the people of central and southern Illinois in meeting their health care needs through EDUCATION, PATIENT CARE, RESEARCH, and SERVICE TO THE COMMUNITY.
+The mission of Southern Illinois University School of Medicine is to optimize the health of the people of central and southern Illinois through education, patient care, research and service to the community.

 As a medical student at SIU School of Medicine, you'll experience all these elements of health.